-Republican lawmakers blasted the chairman of the U.S. futures regulator Thursday for his agency's role in the collapse of MF Global and called his recusal from the investigation a way to "avoid the heat."
+Republican lawmakers blasted the chairman of the U.S. futures regulator on Thursday for his agency's role in the collapse of MF Global and called his recusal from the investigation a way to avoid the heat.

 The Commodity Futures Trading Commission and its chairman, Gary Gensler, are under pressure because of the quick collapse of the futures brokerage and for allegedly not policing the firm's bookkeeping closely enough.

 Investigators are searching for as much as $1.2 billion in missing customer money, which regulators have said the firm may have diverted for its own needs.

 Gensler recused himself from the CFTC's probe into MF Global after it filed for bankruptcy on October 31.
 Gensler and Jon Corzine, who resigned as chief executive of MF Global last month, worked together at Goldman Sachs Group Inc in the 1990s.